discordjs/guide/guide/voice/receiving-audio.md

 By default, Discord.js selects the `'silence'` mode when creating a receiver stream.
 This mode means that once a user stops speaking, the receiver stream ends and will not restart if they start talking again.

 You can select the `'manual'` mode to keep the stream alive indefinitely and end it yourself when you choose to.
-Note that Discord.js won't interpolate any silence into the stream when the user is silent - i.e., the gaps in the user's speech aren't present in the receiver stream.
+Note that Discord.js won't interpolate any silence into the stream when the user is silent–i.e., the gaps in the user's speech aren't present in the receiver stream.

 ### What if I want to listen to multiple users?